 GH Academies are individual non-profit 501(c)(3) corporations governed by a Governing Board of Directors ("Governing Board") and each is a part of the Great Hearts network of schools.
-The Governing Board approve policies, budgets, and other requirements as established by law.
+The Governing Board approves policies, budgets, and other requirements as established by law.
 Great Hearts Arizona, a private non-profit organization, supports each Arizona public 501(c)(3) charter academy in the Great Hearts network.
 Each academy receives a set of professional management services in areas including curriculum development, human resources, data management, business management (such as accounting), finance, legal, facilities, development/fundraising, enrollment/admissions, and special education.
 Professional services fees ranging from 8-10% of each academy's state aid will be included each year in the individual academy's approved annual budget.
-In 2022-2023, Great Hearts will operate 22 classical, liberal arts academies in the metropolitan Phoenix area.